 Disclosures

 SS is a consultant for Medtronic and St Jude Medical.
-He is on the speakers' bureau for Medtronic.
+He is on the speakers' bureau and serves as an advisory board member for Medtronic.
 None of these activities are relevant to the content of this topic.

 Rakesh Gopinathannair, MD, MA, FAHA, FACC, FHRS